 - Refer to the relevant guidance document above for complete rules.

-- All performers, staff, and patrons have to wear face coverings.
+- Audience and staff must wear face coverings.

-- Each performer must fit in the performance area and keep a distance of at least 6-feet from other people.
-If any performer is on the sidewalk, make sure they are at least 6 feet from the sidewalk path of travel, and there is a clear 6 foot path of travel on the sidewalk for pedestrians.
+- Each performer must fit in the performance area and maintain the required physical distancing from other performers and audience members (see rules above).
+If any part of the sidewalk is used for a performance, make sure there is a clear 6 foot path of travel on the sidewalk for pedestrians.

 Rules for amplified sound

 - You are allowed up to 6 hours per day, including soundcheck.

 - You can’t play outdoor sound equipment before 9 am or after 10 pm.